hy1984427/appium/migrate_ios_script_into_cucumber_features/execute_test.md

 # Execute test

-In the "Terminal", we need to strat `appium` first, and then go to the iOS Cucumber folder, then run `cucumber` to run 2 features together.
+In the "Terminal", we need to strat `appium` first, and go to the iOS Cucumber folder, then run `cucumber` to execute "TextFields.feature" and "Controls.feature" together.

 And we will get the tests all "Pass":